 Okay, reason number 1, I’m going to have to read this, the California Department of Housing and Community Development says the State of California is going to need about 1.8 million new housing products by 2025.
 That’s a big deal.
 There is just not enough inventory.
 And it’s just supply and demand.
 There’s way more demand than there is supply.
 There’s a lot.
 There’s a big lack of inventory, and we’re struggling to find houses.
-That’s why in the last year, I’m recording this in May of 2021, and last year, there’s just been nothing to buy.
+That’s why in the last year there’s just been nothing to buy.
 And a lot of its COVID.
 A lot of it is COVID.
 But a lot of it is there’s just a lack of inventory.
 And that’s why housing prices have just shot up this last year.

 Another reason there’s a lack of inventory is seniors are just opting to age in place now.
 They’re just not moving into senior assisted living.
 A lot of its COVID.
 A lot of it is just what’s happened to COVID.
 And in the future, I think we’re going to see a lot more seniors just staying where they are.
 And so, that really affects the housing inventory.
 Because that was a big part of the natural cycle of housing is when seniors moved into assisted living or moved in with their kids.
 That created a new supply for new homeowners.
 And that’s just not there anymore.